corda/corda/docs/source/event-scheduling.rst

 Event scheduling
 ================

-This article explains our experimental approach to modelling time based events in code.
+This article explains our approach to modelling time based events in code.
 It explains how a contract state can expose an upcoming event and what action to take if the scheduled time for that event is reached.

 Introduction